 I’m pleased to report Buffer has given me a new-found enthusiasm for social media with the growth insights to match.
 After only one week you’ll find yourself more active on social, getting more engagement and flurry of new followers.
 The best bit is that’s all with relatively little effort and without the usual inevitable distraction that’s comes with posting directly on the platforms.

 It’s designed to help you put a system in place to source content (thanks integrations!), organise the troops, tailor to each social network and optimise your publishing schedule.
 In other words, a well-oiled social media marketing machine at your disposal.
+Even if your accounts are powered by one person.

 Buffer’s new Start Pages and reintroduced Engagement tools deserve special praise too.
 Social media is much more than a broadcasting medium.
 For most other things, Buffer integrations pick up most of the slack.

 Last but not least, I’m a huge fan of Buffer’s new pricing strategy.
 Not every feature warrants its own subscription.
 Its powerful tools are now in the reach of many more people and a no-brainer for most.
+An extra pair of hands to manage social media.